-^a In case of uncertain menopausal status, If patient is not postmenopausal, sequential evaluation of hormonal status is recommended to consider an alternative endocrine agent for patients treated with an aromatase inhibitor.

-^b Baseline assessment of bone density recommended for patients receiving an aromatase inhibitor who are at risk of osteoporosis (eg, age >65, family history, chronic steroids).
+d If patient is not postmenopausal, sequential evaluation of hormonal status is recommended for patients treated with an aromatase inhibitor to consider an alternativee Baseline assessment of bone density recommended for patients receiving an aromatase inhibitor who are at risk of osteoporosis (eg, age >65, family history, chronic steroids).

-^c The use of a bisphosphonate (oʻral/IV) oʻr denosumab is acceptable to maintain or to improve bone mineral density and reduce risk of fractures in postmenopausal (natural or induced) patients receiving adjuvant aromatase inhibitor therapy.
+The use of a bisphosphonate (oral/IV) or denosumab is acceptable to maintain or to improve bone mineral density and reduce risk of fractures in postmenopausal (natural or induced) patients receiving adjuvant aromatase inhibitor therapy.
+An FDA-approved biosimilar is an appropriate substitute for denosumab.

-In patients with HR-positive/HER2-negative, high-risk breast cancer (ie, those with ≥4 positive lymph nodes (confirmed preoperatively and/or at surgery), or 1-3 positive lymph nodes with one or more of the following: grade 3 disease, tumor size ≥5 cm (on pre-operative imaging and/or at surgery) 2 years of adjuvant abemaciclib can be considered in combination with endocrine therapy (category 1).
-In patients eligible for both adjuvant olaparib and abemaciclib, the optimal sequence is not known:
+In patients with HR-positive/HER2-negative, high-risk breast cancer (ie, those with ≥4 positive lymph nodes (confirmed preoperatively and/or at surgery), or 1-3 positive lymph-nodes with either grade 3 disease or tumor size ≥5 cm (on pre-operative imaging and/ or at surgery), 2 years of adjuvant abemaciclib can be considered in combination with endocrine therapy (category 1, preferred).
+In patients eligible for both adjuvant olapariband abemaciclib, the optimal sequence is not known.